maddieemihle/major-city-visualization/README.md

 1. **Obesity and Physical Inactivity**: Cities like Houston and Phoenix show higher rates of obesity and physical inactivity, which are linked to poorer health outcomes.
 2. **Smoking and Binge Drinking**: Chicago has notable rates of smoking and binge drinking, indicating areas for public health intervention.
-3. **Sleep Patterns**:** New York City, known as "the city that never sleeps," has a higher percentage of adults reporting insufficient sleep.
+3. **Sleep Patterns**:** New York City has a higher percentage of adults reporting insufficient sleep.

 ![Health Behaviors](https://github.com/maddieemihle/major-city-visualization/blob/main/Images/health_behaviors.png?raw=true)